xcanisha/ThatsTheQuestion/README.md

 ## Installation
+To run things locally (directly from your files):
 1. Clone this repo or download all files to your local machine using https://github.com/xcanisha/ThatsTheQuestion

-If you'd like to run things locally directly from your files:
 1. Go to folder location and open 'index.html' in your preferred browser.

-If you'd like to run things on a local server:
+To run things on a local server using MAMP:
+1. Clone this repo or download all files to your local machine using https://github.com/xcanisha/ThatsTheQuestion
-1. Start your preferred software (for example: WAMP, XAMPP, MAMP)
+1. Start MAMP

-  For MAMP
 1. Preferences -> Web Server -> Document Root -> Select -> select the correct folder
 1. Press 'OK'
 1. 'Start Servers'
 1. Click 'My Website'
 1. Have fun!

-  For WAMP & XAMPP
+To run things on a local server using WAMP or XAMPP:
+1. Clone this repo or download all files to your local machine using https://github.com/xcanisha/ThatsTheQuestion
 1. Place downloaded files in local host root folder
 1. Open preferred browser
 1. Browse to 'localhost/ThatsTheQuestion'

 ## Software